- When Is It Safe to Resume Sex After Delivery?

 What About Birth Control Methods?

 Having unprotected sex immediately after childbirth can increase the chances of getting pregnant multifold.
 To start off with, do not forget to use condoms every time you have sex.

 There are contraceptive pills available that can reduce the risk of pregnancy without affecting your hormones and breastfeeding cycles.
-It is however recommended to avoid any such contraceptives unless taken after consultation and understanding the possible side effects from the same.
+It is, however, recommended to avoid any such contraceptives unless you’re taking it after consulting with your doctor and understand the possible side effects of the same.

-There are numerous other birth control measure available.
+There are numerous other birth control measures available.
 It is best to consult your doctor and opt for the most suitable and least risky method of birth control.